 Not of the piano…that would be a tall order.

-Rather, I want you to think about the mastery of that specific concept or skill that we decided on in Step 1.
-What are all the little micro-steps along the way to them truly ‘getting it’?
+Rather, think about the mastery of that specific concept or skill that you decided on in Step 1.

 For Amy we probably want her to understand several different branches of the E major key signature, such as:

 Games are just one of the things that can benefit from this approach to planning.
-But I think they’re an important one – and one that teachers don’t often include in this type of thought process.
+But they’re an important one – and one that teachers don’t often include in this type of thought process.

 So, you have a path marked out.
 You know what your student needs to know and the different angles you need to take to bring them towards true understanding.
 What next?